scottburch/river-js/README.md

     }

+## TESTING
+Initialize river modules that you want to use for a test before running the test.
+In order to ensure that all modules are loaded, use the callback from the river bootloader.

+    river({// my config},

 ## NOTES

 * river modifies the configuration for require.
 If you want to pass in an initial require configuration simply set the variable __requireConfig__ to the config object